 NIDA recommends broad assessment tools to be used in both situations.
-If an individual comes for a mental illness such as anxiety or depression, they should be screened for substance use issues.
+If an individual comes for a mental illness such as anxiety or depressive disorder, they should be screened for substance use issues.
 And vice versa.
-When an individual is being evaluated for and in treatment for alcohol or drugs, they should be screened for underlying mental illnesses.
+When an individual is being evaluated for and in treatment for alcohol or drugs, they should be screened for underlying psychiatric disorders.

-There are a number of individuals in recovery who once believed they had a mental health disorder.
+There are a number of individuals in recovery who once believed they had a psychiatric condition.
 However, once their bodies and minds became free from substances for a time they found these issues went away.
 There are also those who after a time sober begin to notice more symptoms of a mental illness.
 This could be because the drugs or alcohol were helping to mask the mild symptoms that are now presenting.
-Observing those in treatment for an alcohol or drug issue over a period of time is important because there are also withdrawal symptoms that can present as mental illnesses such as anxiety, depression, mood swings, and more.
+Observing those in treatment for substance use disorder over a period of time is important because there are also withdrawal symptoms that can present as mental health symptoms, such as anxiety, depressive disorder, mood swings, and more.

 When assessments for alcohol and drug issues as well as mental health issues are comprehensive, this allows for more accurate diagnosis and targeted treatment plans created to meet that person’s unique needs.

-An individual with co-occurring mental health issues such as alcohol addiction and anxiety needs specialized and targeted treatment in order to successfully recover or manage both.
-One reason for this is that research indicates that individuals with co-occurring disorders that include a substance abuse issue often have symptoms of both that are more severe, persistent, and treatment-resistant.
+An individual with co-occurring mental health issues such as alcohol addiction and generalized anxiety disorder needs specialized, targeted, and integrated treatment in order to successfully recover or manage both.
+One reason for this is that research indicates that individuals with co-occurring conditions that include a substance abuse issue often have mental health symptoms of both that are more severe, persistent, and treatment-resistant.
 This is compared to those individuals who have only one of the conditions.

-However, progress continues to be made in the treatment of co-occurring disorders.
+However, progress continues to be made in the treatment of dual diagnosis.
 There are some treatment approaches that have worked better than others.
 These include the following: